DHTMLX/gantt-docs/data/desktop/resources.md

 	- **label** - (*string*) the option label
     - **unit** - (*number*) the unit of measurement of the resource
 - **focus** - (*boolean*) if set to *true*, the section will take focus on opening the lightbox
 - **default_value** - (*any*) the default value of the section's control.
-Applied if the value of the resource is underfined.
+Applied if the value of the resource is undefined.
 Each option from the **options** array can have its own default value specified.

-{{note By default the resource control is mapped to the property specified in api/gantt_resource_property_config.md config, so **map_to** option can be omited.}}
+{{note By default the resource control is mapped to the property specified in the api/gantt_resource_property_config.md config, so the **map_to** option can be omitted.}}
-{{note By default the resource control is automatically populated from the [resource datastore](desktop/resource_management.md#workingwiththeresourceviewpanel) via `gantt.serverList("resourceOptions")` [collection](api/gantt_serverlist.md).
+{{note By default the resource control is automatically populated from the [resource datastore](desktop/resource_management.md#workingwithresourceviewpanel) via the `gantt.serverList("resourceOptions")` [collection](api/gantt_serverlist.md).
 You only need to specify the options list manually if you want to change the default behavior.}}

 Populating control with data
 -------------------------------

-Starting from v8.0, the resource control gets options from the [resource Datastore](desktop/resource_management.md#workingwiththeresourceviewpanel) by default.
+Starting from v8.0, the resource control gets options from the [resource Datastore](desktop/resource_management.md#workingwithresourceviewpanel) by default.

 If you use the default resource Datastore created by Gantt, the [resource control](desktop/resources.md) initialized without the **options** parameter, will be connected to the **gantt.serverList("resourceOptions")** collection.
 This collection will be populated with the resources from the resource datastore.
 You can access options by code: